 which will include: (a) Notifying you (d) Marketing and Communications (b) Necessary to comply with a legal

-about changes to our terms or obligation (c) Necessary for our legitimate
+about changes to our terms or obligation (c) Necessary for our our

 To enable you to partake in a prize (a) Identity (b) Contact (c) Profile (a) Performance of a contract with you

-business and our site (including running our business, provision of administration
+business and our site (including for running our business, provision of

-troubleshooting, data analysis, and IT services, network security, to prevent
+troubleshooting, data analysis, administration and IT services, network

 To deliver relevant content and (a) Identity (b) Contact (c) Profile Necessary for our legitimate interests to

-and understand the effectiveness (e) Marketing and Communications to develop them, to grow our business
+and understand the effectiveness (e) Marketing and Communications products/services to develop them, to

-of our advertising (f) Technical and to inform our marketing strategy
+of our advertising (f) Technical grow our business and to inform our marketing strategy

 To use data analytics to improve (a) Technical (b) Usage Necessary for our legitimate interests

-marketing, customer relationships and services, to keep our site updated and relevant,
+marketing, customer relationships products and services, to keep our site

-and experiences to develop our business and to inform our
+and experiences updated and relevant to develop our business and to inform our marketing strategy

 To make suggestions and (a) Identity (b) Contact (c) Technical Necessary for our legitimate interests